canonical/lxd/doc/network-acls.md

 Baseline network service rules are added before ACL rules (in their respective INPUT/OUTPUT chains), because we cannot differentiate between INPUT/OUTPUT and FORWARD traffic once we have jumped into the ACL chain.
-Because of this ACL rules cannot be used to block baseline service rules.NPUT/OUTPUT and FORWARD traffic once we have jumped into the ACL chain.
 Because of this ACL rules cannot be used to block baseline service rules.